Kwong Yik Bank: Aftermath

 The rapid collapse of the Kwong Yik Bank shocked Chinese society, and the highly emotional affair caused much resentment towards the Cantonese within Chinese society.

 Amongst Kwong Yik's managers and directors, several were convicted for their involvement in organising the erroneous advances, including Managing Director Boey Lian Chin and Director Lim Tian Siang.

 As the bank's founder, director and largest shareholder, Wong Ah Fook badly damaged his reputation as a businessman and incurred much of the bank's debt, which he spent much of his remaining years clearing his portion of claims before his death in 1918.

 The collapse also exposed the malpractice of the bank's Chinese managers, which resulted from their unfamiliarity with systems of transparency and reporting in western banking as well as a disregard for banking ethics.
 This gave managers the ability to finance unsecured loans to directors using public deposits, abusing the bank as a source of capital.

 The government hastily modified the Companies Ordinance of 1889 shortly after Kwong Yik's demise with the Companies (Amendment) Ordinance of 1914, limiting advances and loans to directors and officers without collateral, mandating statements in English, and requiring half-yearly auditing of banks, in order to protect depositors' interests.

-However, opposition within the legislative council to the limiting of advances suggests this was likely a common practice at the time in both Chinese and European banks other than Kwong Yik.
+However, opposition by Western business and banking interests within the legislative council to the limiting of advances suggests this was likely a common practice at the time in both Chinese and European banks other than Kwong Yik.
 The legislative council would soon also pass the Companies Ordinance of 1915, which brought company law in the Straits Settlements much closer to English company law.

 Overall, the collapse of the Kwong Yik Bank also highlighted to Chinese bankers the risks of improper banking practices and the necessity of standards in operating modern banks.

 Additionally, the collapse also exposed the liquidity problems of smaller local Chinese banks, which did not enjoy the large access to capital that overseas Western banks enjoyed, necessitating a more conservative financial policy to preserve liquidity.

 Thus, subsequent Chinese banks would adopt more organised and regulated framework for their banking operations to avoid similar mismanagement.

+Following KYB’s failure and company law reform, these banks also implemented new practices.
+They sought to separate their operations from the business interests of their directors in public.
+For example, the Ho Hong Bank, despite having a controlling shareholder, Lim Peng Siang, managing the Ho Hong conglomerate, declared itself to be ‘distinct and separate’ from other Ho Hong enterprises.
+The necessity of collateral for loans was institutionalised with proper procedures and record keeping in these early Chinese banks.

 As for the local Cantonese businessmen, they would soon reorganise their banking interests, founding the Lee Wah Bank in 1920.